Pineville, North Carolina

-Pineville (/ˈpaɪnvɪl/; locally /ˈpaɪnvəl/) is a suburban town in the southernmost portion of Mecklenburg County, North Carolina, United States, situated in the Waxhaws district between Charlotte and Fort Mill.
+Pineville (/ˈpaɪnvɪl/; locally /ˈpaɪnvəl/) is a suburban town in the southernmost portion of Mecklenburg County, North Carolina, United States.
+Part of the Charlotte metropolitan area, it is situated in the Waxhaws region between Charlotte and Fort Mill.
+As of the 2020 census, Pineville had a population of 10,602, up from 7,479 in 2010.

 History

-Pineville became known as a mule trading center during the time of the Charlotte 'gold rush'.
-At that time 'Pineville' was called 'Morrow's Turnout'.
-Located at the intersection of two major Native American trading routes, it had vast meadows in which the animals of trade and transportation could be 'turned-out' to pasture.
+Prior to its incorporation in 1873, Pineville, originally named Morrow's Turnout, was located at the intersection of two major Native American trading routes; it had vast meadows in which the animals of trade and transportation could be "turned-out" to pasture.
+The location served as a mule trading center in addition to a stop for stagecoaches and, later, the Charlotte & Columbia Railroad.

-Pineville was incorporated as a town in 1873.
-The origins of the name Pineville can be traced back to 1852, when the Charlotte & Columbia Railroad came through the Pineville area.
-The railroad wanted a more modern name, and the large stands of pine trees in the area inspired the new name – Pineville.
-In the 1890s, Dover Yarn Mills established a cotton mill in Pineville.
-This mill later became Cone Mills, Inc., which operated in the town until November of 1991.
-The one-block area of old Pineville was a bustling commercial area, with many different shops.
-Today this area is home to many quaint shops and restaurants.
+The origins of the name Pineville can be traced back to 1852, when the Charlotte & Columbia Railroad wanted a new, more modern name for the town, and the large stands of pine trees in the area inspired the new name.